CodexCentral

 The result?
 Many startups burn through cash before they even validate their product idea.

 The good news: you don’t need to be trapped in the hiring cycle.
-Startups today are turning to a new model: Software Development as a Service (SDaaS).
+There is a Startup-Friendly Alternative, our CodexCentral’s Subscription Dev Model.

 Instead of building large in-house teams, founders can: